-- → Rating Agency Meetings.
-On December 3 and December 5, the Airports Authority and the Financial Advisor met with the three rating agencies to provide an update on the new Airport Use and Lease Agreement and the additional financial flexibility provided by the agreement.
-Additional topics included an update on 2014-to-date activity and financial results, 2015 Budget and Aviation Enterprise Capital Construction Program. - Potential Financing Opportunities.
-Finance Staff, the Financial Advisor and Bond Counsel have been evaluating the potential economic benefit of refinancing certain Bonds callable in 2015 and 2016.
-Finance Staff and the Financial Advisor have evaluated the merits of this proposal and have recommended proceeding with refunding the Bonds callable in 2016.
-Finance Staff expects to seek Finance Committee and Board approval of substantially final documents at the January 21, 2015 meetings and target the closing of the transaction by the end of January 2015.
-A second proposal that the financing team has been considering involves the potential investment of certain monies periodically deposited to the Aviation Enterprise Debt Service Fund.
-If Finance Staff determines that it is appropriate to recommend proceeding with a solicitation for a debt service fund forward purchase agreement, such recommendation would be made in the first quarter 2015. - → Capital Construction Program.
-For 2014, CCP expenditures are budgeted at \$209.5 million including construction and capitalized interest costs.
-Expenditures in October 2014 totaled \$8.7 million including accrued capitalized interest expenditures.
-Through the end of October 2014 year-to-date capital expenditures were \$95.8 million.
-(Monthly CCP expenditures for November 2014 were not available at the time this paper was finalized.)
+- → Debt Service Fund Investment Strategy.
+The financing team has been considering the potential investment of certain monies periodically deposited to the Aviation Enterprise Debt Service Fund.
+If Finance Staff determines that it is appropriate to recommend proceeding with a solicitation for a debt service fund forward purchase agreement, such recommendation would be made in the first quarter 2015. - \$209.5 million including construction and capitalized interest costs.
+Expenditures in November 2014 totaled \$5.3 million including accrued capitalized interest expenditures.
+Through the end of November 2014 year-to-date capital expenditures were \$101.1 million.
+(Monthly CCP expenditures for December 2014 were not available at the time this paper was finalized.)